oakleyaidan21/ExpoReduxNavigationTemplate/README.md

 ### Navigation

 You can find the beginnings of the two navigators in the `navigation` folder.
-In order to add more screens, you can look at the documentation here.
+In order to add more screens and facilitate their navigation, you can look at the documentation [here](https://reactnavigation.org/docs/getting-started).
 Here's a simple example of how to add another screen:

 1. Create the screen file as a react component, as shown in `Home.js`, i.e. `Welcome.js`: